shawwn/python-array/README.md

 ## Contact

-A library by [Shawn Presser](https://www.shawwn.com).
+Maintained by [Shawn Presser](https://www.shawwn.com).
 If you found it useful, please consider [joining my patreon](https://www.patreon.com/shawwn)!

 My Twitter DMs are always open; you should [send me one](https://twitter.com/theshawwn)!
 It's the best way to reach me, and I'm always happy to hear from you.